Year review of 2018

 More flying buttress figurines

 After the first set of 26 flying buttress figurines from the north side of the Eusebius Church, we now had to make the 27 from the Southside.
-But fortunately from flying buttress no. 32 I had already made seven angels put together, plus a girl from buttress no. 36, and Stide had done one as well.
+But fortunately from flying buttress no. 32 I had already made seven angels in the beginning, plus a girl from buttress no. 36, and Stide had done one as well.
 Still we've been quite busy with the other 18, and we've not yet finished.
 Fortunately Jelle has now made a number of them as well.
 Anyway, on this blog you can read about Blind Man, Woman with Clubfoot, Wise Maiden with Cross, Foolish Maiden with Oil Can and the Supreme Commander In Chief.

 Corbels for the Tower

 Since in March 2019 the Eusebius Church tower is scheduled to be completed, those sculptures had absolute priority.
 I've presawn some of the corbels and carved a set of them for the North- and south side of the tower, such as a Woman with Tulips, a Man with Bird, a Man with Ears of Corn, a Woman with two Doves, a Cat with Wings and a Bird beast.
 Sawing work was mostly done on the corbels from the west side of the tower (12 heads and 5 large corbels), but those were all carved by Stide.
-Time to once again visit the scaffolds of the church…
+Time to once again visit to the scaffolds of the church…